svalleco/adlkit/CONTRIBUTE.md

 5. When in doubt, [search open issues](https://github.com/anomalousdl/adlkit/issues), then ask.

-6. We reserve the right to revoke pull requests that not following the described coding conventions.
+6. We reserve the right to revoke pull requests that do not follow the described coding conventions.

 7. Have fun!